-- Interest rate relief measures: approved for 188,400 accounts - Retail debt refinancing loans: approved for 31,400 accounts - Flood relief and recovery loans: approved for 10,600 accounts - Soft loans: a total of THB 50.9 billion was approved. - SME debt restructuring loans: a total of THB 1.3 billion was approved. - Property sector stimulation loans: approved THB 3.9 billion for businesses and 6,126 accounts for individual homebuyers, supporting the property sector and promoting home ownership. - Job creation and career development loans: approved for 102,000 accounts. - Environmental loans: For businesses, a total of THB 23.7 billion was approved.
+- Interest rate relief measures: approved for 188,400 accounts - Retail debt refinancing loans: approved for 31,400 accounts - Flood relief and recovery loans: approved for 10,600 accounts - Soft loans: a total of THB 50.9 billion was approved. - SME debt restructuring loans: a total of THB 1.3 billion was approved. - Real estate business loans: For businesses, a total of THB 3.9 billion was approved.
+For individual customers, 6,126 accounts were approved. - Job creation and career development loans: approved for 102,000 accounts. - Environmental loans: For businesses, a total of THB 23.7 billion was approved.
 For individual customers, 874 accounts were approved.